fommil/fpmortals/manuscript/introduction.md

     } yield in
 ~~~~~~~~

-Our `Execution` has the same signature as a trait in scalaz called
+Our `Execution` has the same signature as a trait in Scalaz called
 `Monad`, except `doAndThen` is `flatMap` and `create` is `pure`.
 We
 say that `C` is *monadic* when there is an implicit `Monad[C]`
 available.
-In addition, scalaz has the `Id` type alias.
+In addition, Scalaz has the `Id` type alias.

 The takeaway is: if we write methods that operate on monadic types,
 then we can write sequential code that abstracts over its execution